Arthur the King

 Arthur the King is a 2024 American adventure film directed by Simon Cellan Jones, written by Michael Brandt, and starring Mark Wahlberg, Simu Liu, and Juliet Rylance.
 It is based on the true story told in the 2016 memoir Arthur - The Dog Who Crossed the Jungle to Find a Home by Mikael Lindnord.
-In the film, the captain of an adventure racing team befriends a wounded stray dog named Arthur, who accompanies the team on a grueling 435-mile (700-km) endurance race through the Dominican Republic.
+Inspired by events that actually took place during an adventure race in Ecuador, the film follows the captain of an adventure racing team who befriends a wounded stray dog named Arthur.
+The dog accompanies the team on a grueling 435-mile (700-km) endurance race, with the film adaptation relocating the story to the Dominican Republic.

 The film was announced in 2019 as a Paramount Players release, but moved to Lionsgate in June 2020.
 Filming began in the Dominican Republic in January 2021, and the film was theatrically released on March 15, 2024.
 It received mixed-to-positive reviews from critics and grossed $40 million worldwide.

 Plot

 In 2015 in Costa Rica, while competing in the Adventure Racing World Series, American runner Michael Light and his team get stuck on the first day after he makes the poor decision to kayak against the tide.
 Team member Leo is outraged that Michael disregarded their opinions.

 In 2018, after a three-year lapse in his career, Michael is living in Colorado Springs and not satisfied with himself.
 Married to Helen, who had been on the 2015 team, and working for his father Charlie's realty, he wants to feel fulfilled.
 Looking at the viral Instagram post of that failure, his 19th attempt to win the race, Helen encourages him to get a team together and seek a sponsor.

-So, Michael decides to race one more time with the hope of winning a race at last.
-He chooses two of his teammates: Olivia, a climber whose father made a career in the same discipline; and the older racer Chik, who had been dropped from a multi-winning Australian team due to a knee injury whose recovery is uncertain.
+Michael decides to race one more time with the hope of winning a race at last.
+He chooses two teammates: Olivia, a climber whose father made a career in the same discipline; and the older racer Chik, who had been dropped from a multi-winning Australian team due to a knee injury whose recovery is uncertain.
 However, his sponsor Broadrail offers half the money he asks for and imposes the fourth team member, Leo, who is now a social media celebrity, and whom Michael has not spoken to since the humiliating viral post.
-Against his own will, Michael accepts.

-Finding Leo in California, who is in a promotional photo shoot for his new line of clothing, Michael is forced into admitting his egocentricity cost them the 2015 race.
+Finding Leo in California, who is in a promotional photo shoot for his new line of clothing, Michael admits that his ego cost them the 2015 race.
 He promises to listen to the team this time.

 The team flies from the USA to the Dominican Republic with only four days to acclimate and train for the 5-day race, as their sponsor would not invest more in them.
-54 teams from 30 countries are competing against one another, and the route passes through mostly mountainous jungle terrain.
+54 teams are competing, where the route passes through mostly mountainous jungle terrain.
 Each team chooses their own route to each checkpoint, and Chik is their navigator.
-The over 400 mile route includes trekking, climbing, biking and kayaking.
+The over-400 mile route includes trekking, climbing, biking, and kayaking.